 Approximately 30.3 million people in the U.S. have diabetes, and the great majority of them have type 2 diabetes.
 While most of these cases can be prevented, it remains for adults the leading cause of diabetes-related complications such as blindness, non-traumatic amputations, and chronic kidney failure.
 Type 2 diabetes usually occurs in people over age 40 who are overweight, but it can occur in people who are not overweight.
 In the past, it was referred to as "adult-onset diabetes," but now it has started to appear more often in children because of the rise in obesity in young people.

 Some people can manage their type 2 diabetes by controlling their weight, watching their diet, and exercising regularly.
 Others may also need to take a diabetes pill that helps their body use insulin better, and/or take insulin injections.

 Often, doctors are able to detect the likelihood of type 2 diabetes before the condition actually occurs.
 Commonly referred to as prediabetes, this condition occurs when a person's blood sugar levels are higher than normal, but not high enough for a diagnosis of type 2 diabetes.

 For more detail, see WebMD's article Type 2 Diabetes.

 Hormone changes during pregnancy can affect insulin's ability to work properly.
-The condition, called gestational diabetes, occurs in about 4% of all pregnancies.
+The condition, called gestational diabetes, occurs in about 6% to 9%of all pregnancies.

 Pregnant women who have an increased risk of developing gestational diabetes are those who are over age 25, are above their normal body weight before pregnancy, have a family history of diabetes, or are Hispanic, black, Native American, or Asian.

 Screening for gestational diabetes is performed during pregnancy.
-Left untreated, gestational diabetes increases the risk of complications to both the mother and her unborn child.
+Left untreated, gestational diabetes increases the risk of complications to both the mother and their unborn child.